AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/resolved-issues-wf/wf-home-error-opening-item-work-list.md

 When a user attempts to open an item on their [!UICONTROL Home Work List], the item does not open, and the user sees the following message:

-"An error has occurred and we are working to resolve the issue.
-To continue with your work try refreshing this browser page."
+"[!UICONTROL An error has occurred and we are working to resolve the issue.
+To continue with your work try refreshing this browser page.]"

 _First reported on July 15, 2022._